gracelang/language/website/GraceDialects/minitest.md

         // Uses the ≠ method of s1.

         assert (b:Function0) shouldRaise (desiredException)
-        // asserts that the desiredException is raised during the execution of the block b
+        // asserts that desiredException is raised during the execution of the block b

+        assert (b:Function0) shouldRaise (desiredException) mentioning (str)
+        // asserts that desiredException is raised during the execution of the block b,
+        // and that the exception's message contains str as a substring.

+        assert (b:Function0) shouldRaise (desiredException) mentioning (s1) and (s2)
+        // asserts that desiredException is raised during the execution of the block b,
+        // and that the exception's message contains both s1 and s2 as substrings.

         assert(n1:Number) shouldEqual (n2:Number) within (epsilon:Number)
         // asserts that n1 and n2 don't differ by more than epsilon.
-        // Use instead of assert(_)shouldBe(_) for floating point numbers. assert (block0) shouldntRaise (undesiredException)
+        // Use instead of assert(_)shouldBe(_) for floating point numbers.

+        assert (b:Function0) shouldntRaise (undesiredException)
-        // asserts that the undesiredException is not raised during the execution of block0.
+        // asserts that the undesiredException is not raised during the execution of b.
-        // The assertion holds if block0 raises some other exception, or if it completes
+        // The assertion holds if b raises some other exception, or if it completes
-        // execution without raising any exception.
+        // without raising any exception.
+        // NOTE:  Use this rarely!
+If all you need is to check that b does not
+        // raise an excpetion, just write the body of the block in-line: if it does raise
+        // an excpetion, your test will error.
+If you want to check that b does raise
+        // and expection of a different kind, then use assert(_)shouldRaise(_)...

         failBecause (message)
         // always fails; equivalent to assert (false) description (message)